 We and our shareholders may sell additional common shares in subsequent offerings.
 We may also issue additional common shares or convertible debt securities.
-As of February 11, 2021, we had 1,000,000,000 common shares authorized and 233,968,021 common shares outstanding.
+As of February 10, 2022, we had 1,000,000,000 common shares authorized and 224,532,960 common shares outstanding.

 We cannot predict the size of future issuances or sales of our common shares or the effect, if any, that future issuances and sales of our common shares will have on the market price of our common shares.
-Sales of substantial amounts of our common shares (including sales that may occur pursuant to the registration rights of an affiliate of Berkshire Hathaway Inc., sales by members of management and shares that may be issued in connection with an acquisition), or the perception that such sales could occur, may adversely affect prevailing market prices for our common shares.
+Sales of substantial amounts of our common shares (including sales by members of management and shares that may be issued in connection with an acquisition), or the perception that such sales could occur, may adversely affect prevailing market prices for our common shares.
 See Part III, Item 13, "Certain Relationships and Related Transactions and Director Independence."